- Location: Nevada

 Many motor carriers train their employees, while other drivers take courses at private driving schools, vocational or technical schools, and community colleges.
 Individual states often approve or certify training courses.
 The Professional Truck Driver Institute (PTDI) has set minimum standards for training curriculums and certifies driver training courses that meet industry and Federal Highway Administration (FHA) guidelines.
 Many employers require their drivers to take PTDI-approved training.

 If the TSA disqualifies you because of your background, you can appeal their finding or seek a waiver.
-However, if you are found guilty of a disqualifying crime, you must declare any disqualifying conditions and surrender your hazmat endorsement (if you already have it) to your state's Department of Motor Vehicles or other licensing agency.
+However, if you are found guilty of a disqualifying crime, you must declare any disqualifying conditions and surrender your hazmat endorsement (if you already have it) to the Nevada Department of Motor Vehicles.

 Applying for a Hazardous Materials Background Check